stfcodes/ember-do-forms/README.md

 * [`ember-form-for`](https://github.com/martndemus/ember-form-for) for everything.
 * [`ember-bootstrap`](https://github.com/kaliber5/ember-bootstrap) the forms part.

 I'm extremely thankful for the contributors of these projects as they've been a huge inspiration for me.
-I have learned a lot by looking at the code and just experimenting and asking questions.
+From being an absolute beginner and not knowing what contextual components are, I have learned a lot by looking at the code and just experimenting and asking questions.